 In addition outpatient advice, your doctor will provide you with a protective eye shield following cataract surgery.
 Because a person’s risk of infection will be higher following any type of surgery, it is extremely important to wear your eye shield following cataract surgery, even when you sleep.
 In addition to wearing your eye shield at night, you will also want to avoid sleeping on the side that has been operated on.
 By reducing irritation, you can decrease your risk of infection and speed your recovery process.
 This is why your doctor tells you not to sleep on your side after cataract surgery.

-If you have more questions or are researching cataract surgery, our team at Louisiana Eye and Laser is here to help!
+If you have more questions or are researching cataract surgery, our team at Louisiana Eye & Laser Center Center is here to help!
 Contact us online to schedule an appointment with a member of our team to learn more about cataract surgery options.

 Activities to Avoid Following Cataract Surgery